Issue No. 217 - April

 why it is vitally important to draw the line in the sand now.

-The region's stability depends on the West whether it likes it
+The region's stability depends on the West whether

 or not.
 The West, especially the United States, should be prepared